kplabs-pl/sml-docs/src/tutorials/ml_deployment/model_preparation.rst

 -------------------
 Typically deep learning models are defined and trained on GPU-enabled workstations using PyTorch or TensorFlow libraries workflow.
 These models are suboptimal for inference on the edge, however, using Vitis AI they can be converted into a format that's suitable for running on the edge with FPGA-based hardware acceleration.

-Before we deploy and run any model on an edge device, we first need to develop and train it on a PC machine using either PyTorch or TensorFlow.
+Before the model can be deployed to the edge, it needs to be trained on a PC machine using either PyTorch or TensorFlow.

 This tutorial demonstrates training of a land cover segmentation UNet model with ResNet encoder implemented in PyTorch.
 The model produced in this step is later used for deployment to the edge.